"Change the way you look at things, and the things you look at change."

 Get in Touch

-Please email me at carmen.counselling@gmail.com or via the contact form to arrange your assessment session or with any questions you may have.
-If you would prefer to speak to me prior to your assessment, do let me know and we can arrange a time for me to contact you on the phone number you have provided.
+Please email me at carmen.counselling@gmail.com or via the contact form to arrange your 20 minute call and assessment session, or with any questions you may have.

-In addition to providing face-to-face therapy in Kingston upon Thames (Norbiton) South-West London, I also offer online sessions for clients from throughout the UK via Zoom.
+In addition to providing in-person therapy in Kingston upon Thames, I also offer online sessions for clients from throughout the UK via Zoom.
 Contact me to find out more about how online therapy works.

 ©2023 Carmen Snell